daemosity/de-practice/Week3/README.md

 ## Data Warehouse
 A Data Warehouse is an OLAP solution
 - Used for reporting and analysis
+- Commonly use the ETL model (Data Lakes tend to follow ELT model)
 - Consists of:
     - Raw data
     - Metadata